Vidlings & Tapeheads YEAR FOUR—coming to you in 2021!

 Jury: Best Made-in-Michigan

-• Submitted films must be no longer than 15 minutes and have been completed after June 1st, 2016.
+• Submitted short films must have been completed on or after January 1st, 2019.

 • Films must be submitted via FilmFreeway online screener or password-protected Vimeo/YouTube link.
 Physical screeners are not accepted.